Mandatory ID verification for UK corporates: Are you ready?

 There should be no charge for ID verification using any of the following methods outlined by Companies House.

-Those who do not have an acceptable type of photo ID but who live in the UK may still be able to verify their identity using their bank or building society details and National Insurance number through the GOV.UK service.
+Those who do not have acceptable photo ID but who live in the UK may still be able to verify their identity using their bank or building society details and National Insurance number through the GOV.UK service.
 This will also require the applicant to answer some security questions.

-Individuals that cannot verify online, may be able to complete the ID verification process that they started on the Companies House ID service at a Post Office that offers 'in branch’ verification.
+Individuals that cannot verify online, may be able to complete the ID verification process at a participating Post Office that offers 'in branch’ verification.

 Indirect – using an agent

-While RSM does not intend to offer ID verification service, we can provide the details of ACSPs we work with upon request.
+While RSM does not offer an ID verification service, we can provide the details of ACSPs we have worked with previously upon request.

 Every individual must interact personally with GOV.UK or an ACSP to verify their identity.
 No-one can do this on someone else’s behalf.